-The Masters of Social Science Administration at the Mandel School is required to abide by states' licensing requirements.
+The Master of Social Work at the Mandel School is required to abide by states' licensing requirements.
 This includes the licensing requirements of states participating in NC-SARA.

 For more information about Social Work Licensure for the state in which you plan to practice, including requirements and applications, please review the State Licensure information and contacts document.